sabiwara/aja/README.md

 - like the standard library, being **delightful** to use ✨️ (consistency with Elixir and itself, quality, documentation)
 - no external dependency to help you preserve a decent dependency tree
-- performance-conscious (right algorithm, proper benchmarking, fast compile times)
+- performance-conscious (right algorithm, proper benchmarking, fast compile times*)
 - mostly dead-simple pure functions: no configuration, no mandatory macro, no statefulness / OTP

+(\* while fast compile time is a target, `A.Vector`, which is optimized for fast runtime at the expense of compile time, slows it down)

 ### Non-goals